Choosing the right song for your videos can be the difference between mediocrity and stardom.

 Alright, that’s a bit of an exaggeration, but you get what we mean.
 Music plays a huge role in how viewers react to and enjoy visual content.
 A good song choice can add professionalism, humor, or emotion to whatever story or message your video tries to share.

 As a content creator, it’s your job to find music to pair with your videos.
-Understanding how to use music in YouTube videos is a simple step to raising the bar for your channel.
+If you want to start or grow a YouTube channel, then understanding how to use music in YouTube videos is a simple step to raising the bar for your content.

 That means you now have the job of tracking down songs that match with your videos and resonate with people who watch them.
 And once you find the right song, you then have to choose the music license for your project, give credit to the artist (if necessary), pay royalties, and so on.

-This article will cover how to license music legally so you can use it in your YouTube videos.
+This article will cover how to license music legally so you can use it in your YouTube videos (and ultimately monetize your channel).

 There are a few steps that can help you make sense of using music on your channel, and we’re here to help you put those pieces together.